 - Keen interest and understanding of UK and/or Irish wildlife (where applicable)

 - UK and or Irish plant and animal (indirect and direct field signs) identification

 - Ability to record data efficiently and methodically

-- Computer skills in Microsoft Word and Excel
+- Strong Microsoft Office skills including Microsoft Word and Excel

 - Willing and able to visit other locations on company business

 - A full driving licence would be beneficial as the role will involve travel for site surveys with equipment and limited public transport access